 Our most popular investments should not be taken as personal recommendations to buy or sell a particular ETF - they are not intended to provide advice.
 Past performance is not a guide to future performance.

 Source: interactive investor.
-Note: the top 10 is based on the number of “buys” during the month of September 2021.
+Performance figures: FE fundinfo.
+Note: the top 10 is based on the number of “buys” during the month of April.

 Best performing ETFs